Big and Tall Fit Guide

 Once you have your waist and hip measurements, you’re ready to compare them to a size chart.
 But what happens if one measurement puts you in a 4XL and the other in a 5XL?
 The rule of thumb is simple: go with the larger size.
 As the team at SBD Apparel points out, you should "choose the size that matches your largest measurement."
 For example, if your waist fits a Large but your hips fit an XL, you should order the XL.
 This ensures the shorts will accommodate the widest part of your lower body, preventing a tight, uncomfortable fit.
 It’s always easier to tailor a slightly loose waist than to squeeze into shorts that are too snug in the hips.

-Avoid These Common Measuring Mistakes
+Common Measuring Mistakes to Avoid

 A few small mistakes can throw off your measurements, so let’s make sure you get it right.
 First, always use a soft, flexible measuring tape, not a metal one from the toolbox.
 Measure against your skin or thin clothing for the most accurate number.
 Make sure the tape is level all the way around your body—a mirror can help with this.
 If you find your measurement falls between two sizes, think about your fit preference.
 As Nike’s guide mentions, you can "choose the larger size if you want a looser fit."
 For most guys looking for comfort, sizing up is the safest bet for a relaxed feel.